rpmuller/ePubs/WesternPhilosophy.md

 Christianity appear to me to be the following:

-1. A sacred history, beginning with the Creation, leading to a consummation in the future, and justifying the ways of Q . man ' i . f f , *** the unseen.
+1. A sacred history, beginning with the Creation, leading to a consummation in the future, and justifying the ways of God to man.

-2. The existence of a small section of man* e Q^J^ When specially loves.
-For Jews, this section was the. of , . for thc Christians, the elect. uged tf Mme * V0rd8> but
+2. The existence of a small section of mankind whom God specially loves.
+For Jews, this section was the Chosen people; for Christians, the elect.

-3. A new conception of nghteoi giving, for example, was taken o^ and significance O f Catholic Judaism.
-The importance attache^ h nec lo ^. otc more from Orphism or from onent emanded in ^^n ^ th cithcr practical philanthropy, as a /h Catholjc hilocj phy is essentially of virtue, seems to have cof tution> MIW>V thc Catholic Church;
+3. A new conception of "righteousness."
+THe virtue of almsgiving, for example, was taken over by Christianity from later Judaism.
+The importance attached to baptism might be derived from Orphism or from oriental paan mystery religions, but practical philanthropy, as an element in the Christian conception of virtue, seems to have come from the Jews.

 4. The Law.
-Chnstiami^jj; , IS t ar f rom orthodox, is largely instance the Decalogue, wL^feUy in ethics and political theory ritual parts.
-But in practice ^, an views of the moral law and froin same feelings that the Jew* relations of Church and State.
-In the doctrine that correct beliere is no such dual loyalty as the action, a doctrine which is esnning, has owed to God and Caesar, origin is the exclusiveness of -h and State.
+Christians kept part of the Hebrew Law, for instance the Decalogue, while they rejected its ceremonial and ritual parts.
+But in practice they attached to the Creed much the same feelings that the Jews attached to the Law.
+This involved the doctrine that correct belief is at least as important as virtuous action, a doctrine which is essentially Hellenic.
+What is Jewish in origin is the exclusiveness of the elect.

-THE RELIGIOUS DEVELOPMENT OP THE JEWS

 5. The Messiah.
 The Jews believed that the Messiah would bring them temporal prosperity, and victory over their enemies